Updated Oct. 2021

-If your pond is less than three feet deep, you may want to install a de-icer to keep part of the water from freezing up completely.
-The fish will need at least a partial pond if they are going to make it through the winter.
+If your pond is less than three feet deep, you may want to install a de-icer to keep part of the water from completely freezing.
+Your koi fish need at least a partially unfrozen pond if they are going to make it through the winter.

-A de-icer can also keep the ice from damaging components in the pond should you choose to leave them in there during the season.
+A de-icer can also keep ice from damaging components in your pond should you choose to leave them in there during the winter.
 Keep in mind that once you get below freezing, any items in the water can break easily due to the expansion of the ice.
-Therefore, you should probably remove as many items as possible, leaving only those components that are essential for the health of the pond.
+Therefore, it is still a good idea to remove as many items from your pond as possible, leaving only those components that are essential for the health of the pond.

 Do Not Attempt to Break the Ice

-In addition to creating a healthier environment for the fish during the winter, there are also some things that you can do to prepare your pond for winter and for the drop in temperature and change in the climate, such as:
+In addition to creating a healthier environment for your koi fish during the winter, there are also some things you can do to prepare your pond for winter and for the drop in temperature, such as:

-- Gradually transition from summer food to winter food during the fall season.
+- Gradually transition from using summer food to feed your koi fish to winter food during the fall.

-- Clean the pond and remove debris in and around the water.
+- Clean your pond and remove debris in and around the water.

-- Add netting over the water so that further debris cannot get in the pond.
+- Add netting over the water to prevent additional debris from getting in the pond.

-- Add cold water beneficial bacteria and enzymes to break down organic materials.
+- Add cold-water-beneficial bacteria and enzymes to your pond to break down organic materials.

-- Remove the water pump, filter pads, waterfall equipment, and UV lights and store them during the winter.
+- Remove the water pump, filter pads, waterfall equipment, and UV lights from your pond and store them in a safe place during the winter.

-Once spring comes back around, you will want to perform a thorough inspection of the pond for any damage.
+Once spring returns, you will want to perform a thorough inspection of the pond for any damage.
 You will also want to clean the pond and return all the equipment that you removed.

 Complete Koi Pond Design and Installation

-If you are ready to build your koi pond, then Reflections can help.
-We offer a wide range of features and options to help you create the perfect serene pond or natural pool.
+If you are ready to build your koi pond, Reflections is here to help.
+We offer a wide range of features and options to help you create the perfect, serene pond or natural pool.

-To find out more about our products and services, call us today at (815) 955-4911 for a consultation.
+To find out more about our products and services, contact us today at (815) 955-4911 for a consultation.